-Before using the equipment, open the control panels on the side of the wrecker and examine the controls and their layout.
+Before using the equipment, open the control panels and examine the controls and their layout.
 The controls are proportional, which means that the further the control levers are moved, the more the control speed increases.
 Proportional controls allow you to use very slow speeds for greater precision and maximum control of the load.